LaviJ/Kickstarter-Analysis/README.md

 ### Deliverable 2 : Analysis of Outcomes Based on Goals -
 We want to make sure that the estimation made by Louise was appropriate.
-Hence a comparision in relation to the range of the funding goals is required to get a better picture of how likely it is for Louise campaign to be fully funded.
+Hence a comparison in relation to the range of the funding goals is required to get a better picture of how likely it is for Louise campaign to be fully funded.

 As a result of this analysis, it was discovered that more that 66% of projects were successfully funded.
 And out of these 66% projects, 76% projects had goal range of under $4999.
 34% of the projects failed due to higher goals.